zzstoatzz/hello-python/README.md

 ### virtual environments
 most things you want to do in python, someone has already written a package for. you can install these packages with `pip` like `pip install some-package-name`. but its a good idea to only have packages around that you need for the thing you're currently working on - this is where virtual environments come in.

-so if you're starting something new, here's what you do:
+so if you're starting something new:
 - create a directory for your project
 ```bash
 mkdir my-project # make a new directory